r-teller/terraform-google-foundation-network/documentation/readme.md

 | ------------------------- | ------------------------------------------------------------------------------------------------------------------- |
 | **Additional properties** | [![badge](https://img.shields.io/badge/Any+type-allowed-green)](# "Additional Properties of any type are allowed.") |
 |                           |                                                                                                                     |

+**Description:** Collection of Secondary Subnetworks that are assigned to this Primary Subnetwokr

 |                      | Array restrictions |
 | -------------------- | ------------------ |